wandb/docs/docs/guides/launch/setup-vertex.md

 If you intend on having the launch agent build images to be run in Vertex AI see Advanced agent set up.

-If you want the launch agent to build images for you that are executed in VertexAI, see the advanced agent page[LINK].
+If you want the launch agent to build images for you that are executed in Vertex AI, see the advanced agent page[LINK].

 ## Set up agent permissions